kottans/frontend/tasks/html5-forms.md

 - Use only HTML & CSS, no JavaScript.
 - Use semantic HTML elements like `<address>`, `<section>`, `<nav>` etc. - this task's purpose is to showcase all the available options and make you familiar with them.
 - Form elements should be clickable and respond to user action.
+- Form data should be validated using HTML/CSS capabilities only.
 - Form elements should be accessible via any type of input: mouse, keyboard, touch devices.
 Bonus points for testing with screen readers.
 - The look should be as close as possible to mockup.
 - Test the result in all available browsers & on different devices.
-- Turn off CSS styling and check how your form looks and if it is still usable.
+- Turn off CSS styling and check how your form looks and if it is still usable (and validated properly).
 - Form should be tested for valid [HTML](https://validator.w3.org/) & [CSS](https://jigsaw.w3.org/css-validator/).
 100% compliance is not required, but make sure you don't have errors (warnings are acceptable, just make sure you understand them).

 #### Resources